Five of My Favourite Wine Bars in Sydney

 Try: Skirt Steak and Whole Snapper if available and one side of the Triple Cooked Lamb Roasties.
 For starters the Beef Tartare is really good as are the Prawns.

 Open: Monday to Wednesday 12 PM – 9 PM, Thursday 12 PM – 9:30 PM, Friday 12 PM – 10PM, Closed Saturday and Sunday.

 Fix St James has an excellent Happy Hour, Monday – Friday 4 PM – 6 PM.

 Bar Tapavino – 6 Bulletin Pl Sydney

-Bar Tapavino is a Spanish wine bar that serves, not just, wine but yummy tapas in Sydney.
+Bar Tapavino is a Spanish wine bar that serves not just wine but yummy tapas in Sydney.
 It is a wine bar where you will find a huge variety of wines for a fair price.
 Food-wise, they have quite a selection from chorizo sliders to Spanish cheeses for entrees.
 Wines may be served in a tall glass, from a bottle or a carafe.
-If you are a Spanish Sherry lover then Bar Tapavino will be your new favourite spot in Sydney.
+If you are a Spanish Sherry lover, then Bar Tapavino will be your new favorite spot in Sydney.

 Try: Roasted Cauliflower, Braised Chorizo and Lamb Shoulder.

 Open: Monday to Friday 12 PM – 11:30 PM, Saturday 5 PM – 11:30 PM, Closed Sunday.